nyujacky/NinjaBrawl/README.md

-## JS Project Proposal: NinjaBrawl
+## NinjaBrawl

 [Live Demo](https://nyujacky.github.io/NinjaBrawl)

-### Background

 NinjaBrawl is a 2D game where two players play against each other and try to shoot each other down.
 The game ends when either one of the characters is shot down.

+## Features and Implementation

-### Functionality & MVP
+### Players

-With this game, users will be able to

-- [ ] Start, pause, and reset the game board
-- [ ] Move player piece around
-- [ ] Shoot other player
-- [ ] Toggle and change a player's ammunition
+Player versus player is accomplished through a single player class, where separate instances of the player are created and given a unique id.
+They each have their own parameters, such as `xStartPos`, `yStartPos`, and `faceDirection`.

-### Technologies, Libraries, APIs
+### Attacks

-This project will be implemented with the following things:

-- `JavaScript` for game logic
-- `Canvas` for rendering
-- `React`for UI
+Each player has their own attacks, made each time the button is pressed, through CreateJS.
+The attack class creates a separate instance each time the button is pressed, in this case, a `shuriken` is created, unique to a player's `id`.

+### Future Directions for the Project

-### Implementation Timeline
+### Lives

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running.
-Write a basic entry file.

-**Day 2**: Render a character and background, and allow movement as well as shooting of projectiles.

-**Day 3**: Allow two character to be controlled with different buttons.

-**Day 4**: Allow reset of game, fully playable game.

-### Bonus features
+### Customizable Characters

-- [ ] Add lives
-- [ ] Customizable character
-- [ ] Add obstacles for characters to move around
+### Add obstacles for characters to move around